05 Jul Guide: How To Address Your Wedding Invitations

 Your wedding wouldn’t be the same without the people you love most there to witness your commitment.
 Figuring out the right style and assembly for your wedding invitations is a major checkbox on your wedding planning to-do list, but all the options and advice out there can make the whole process pretty confusing.

 There are a range of conventions around wedding invitation etiquette, but ultimately — like every detail of your special day — how you address and assemble your invitations is a personal decision.
-We put together this guide to help you create the perfect wedding invitations for your unique ceremony.
+We put together this short guide to help you create the perfect wedding invitations for your unique ceremony.

 Read on to learn all the things you should consider before sealing the envelopes.